-A: Yes, members who have identified these courses as part of their educational plan with their case manager may request TA for Adult Basic Education (ABE), English as a Second Language (ESL), college readiness and college prep courses (such as basic math, reading, writing, English and college success courses, to name a few).
+A: Yes, members who have identified these courses as part of their educational plan with their Career and Education Navigator may request TA for Adult Basic Education (ABE), English as a Second Language (ESL), college readiness and college prep courses (such as basic math, reading, writing, English and college success courses, to name a few).
 The Training Fund also offers its own classes to help students get ready for college-level courses.
 Training Fund workshops are posted here.

 Registering and Paying for School with Tuition Assistance

 Q: Do I have to take all my pre-requisite classes at one college?

 A: No, pre-requisite courses are generally transferable between schools and can usually be taken at multiple places if that is more convenient for you.
 However, always check with your desired degree program’s academic advisor to make sure.
 Your Career and Education Navigator may be able to advise you as well.

 Q. How do I know the best school to go to for my pre-requisite classes?